oToToT/CppBundler/README.md

 ## Example Use Case

-It is common to use library in online competitive programming contests like Codeforces, AtCoder, etc. However, this kind of contest only allow you to submit one single C++ code.
-Therefore, if we modularize our own library, we need to bundle them.
+It is common to use a library in online competitive programming contests like Codeforces, AtCoder, etc. However, this kind of contest only allows you to submit a single C++ code.
+Therefore, if we modularize our library, we need to bundle them.